 Trawl Social Media

-In 2016, 60 percent of the British public had a social media account, according to statistics from Avocado Social, meaning that if your long lost relative is still alive, there’s a good chance that they are lurking on Facebook somewhere.
+In 2016, 60 per cent of the British public had a social media account, according to statistics from Avocado Social, meaning that if your long-lost relative is still alive, there’s a good chance that they are lurking on Facebook somewhere.
 You can think of social media websites as old-fashioned registry offices on steroids.
-Not only do they contain basic information and contact details, but they also offer a record of practically everything your long lost relative has been doing for the last 10 years or so.
+Not only do they contain basic information and contact details, but they also offer a record of practically everything your long-lost relative has been doing for the last 10 years or so.

 It’s worth thinking carefully about the type of social media site on which you’re likely to find your relatives when family tracing.
 Take a look at the information you have about their last known occupation and use it to inform your search.
 If they were in business the last time you knew them, then there’s a good chance that they will have a profile on a work-oriented social media site like LinkedIn.

 If, however, they made a living as a hairdresser or a photographer, Instagram is probably your best bet.
-Just remember that some sites have premium membership options which allow you to access more profiles and make more connections.
+Just remember that some sites have premium membership options that allow you to access more profiles and make more connections.

 Also, note that you can talk to anybody you like on social media by sending them a private message or email.
 Even if you can’t find the person you’re looking for directly, you’re often able to find somebody that you know is associated with that person.
-Try contacting associates of your long lost family member for more information on their whereabouts.
+Try contacting associates of your long-lost family member for more information on their whereabouts.

-Be clear about who you are and your motives: let them know how you’re related and why you want to reestablish contact.
+Be clear about who you are and your motives: let them know how you’re related and why you want to re-establish contact.